In this lesson we’re going to cover:

 - Set their permission levels accordingly

-- When you’re ready, share that template or checklist with them
+- When you’re ready, share that workflow or workflow run with them

-- Monitor the progress of the checklists in your checklist dashboard
+- Monitor the progress of the workflow runs in your Reports area

 - Read our help article on collaborating with guests and people outside your organization